Is Blogging Dead When Compared to YouTube, Tiktok and More?

 The other 20% is for you to round out your website with content that is required for your topic.
 Sometimes that means creating content that is on a super competitive topic.
 Other times it means creating content that is not too popular, but your website would not be complete without it.

-For example, we have a how to “create a website” blog post.
+For example, we have a detailed blog post on how to create a website.
 That topic is way too competitive and our blog post will likely never rank, but Website Creative Pro would be incomplete without it.

 Go where you audience is